top of page

 • 2 min read

-In a recent conversation with leaders at a fintech building ML-based fraud detection, the use cases were defined and the signals were mapped.
-But during integration, they found most of the signals were only available from legacy pipelines.
-The data wasn’t compliant, wasn’t enriched, and didn’t match platform standards.
+In a recent conversation with leaders at a fintech building ML-based fraud detection, the use cases were clear and the signals were mapped.
+But during integration, most of those signals turned out to come from legacy pipelines.
+The data wasn’t compliant, enriched, or aligned with platform standards.
 It was available, but not usable.
-With a board-driven deadline already set, they pushed forward anyway.
-The model shipped, but the cleanup took longer than expected and created friction across teams that hadn’t been aligned from the start.
+With a board-driven deadline already set, they shipped anyway.
+The model went live, but cleanup took longer than expected and created friction across teams that hadn’t aligned early.

-This kind of thing isn’t rare.
-And when it happens, people ask if AI can help fix the data.
+This pattern is common.
+When data gaps appear, teams often ask if AI can help fix the data.
 It can’t.
-AI can help with classification, detection, and discovery.
-But it won’t define ownership, guarantee quality, or align teams on what a signal means.
-If that work hasn’t already been done, AI just helps you move faster into problems.
+AI can classify, detect, and discover, but it cannot define ownership, guarantee quality, or align teams on what a signal means.
+Without that groundwork, AI only accelerates existing problems.

 • Models are trained on what’s accessible, not what’s reliable